-Using the double ended hook of your preference, make a crocheted chain as normal.
-For this example I am using a 9mm hook and starting with 40 chains – which just so happens to be the perfect size for an “adult” ear warmer!
+Start with a crocheted chain as normal.
+For this example I am starting with 40 chains – which just so happens to be the perfect size for an “adult” ear warmer!

 Being careful not to twist your work, form a circle and pull up a loop in the first chain made (not a slip stitch).
 You may find it helpful to mark this loop with a stitch marker.

 From here on out we will work in continuous rounds with no joining, no chaining, and no turning (except to work stitches off the back end of hook for the the “return pass”).

 Pull up a loop in as many of the chains as you can comfortably fit on your hook.
 You will not be able to get them all – and that’s okay!

 When the hook is as full of loops as you can comfortably wield it, it is time to start working the loops off the back end of the hook for the “return pass”.